felixhao28/react-boilerplate-vs/CONTRIBUTING.md

 Adhering to the following process is the best way to get your work included in the project:

+0. You are recommended to use [GitHub Extension for Visual Studio](https://visualstudio.github.com/) to contribute.

 1. [Fork](https://help.github.com/articles/fork-a-repo/) the project, clone your fork, and configure the remotes:

    ```bash